ArghyaChatterjee/subt-object-detection-and-localization/README.md

 </p>

 ## Resources Used During Training & Testing:
 The data were trained inside Ubuntu 18.04 with Nvidia Graphics GTX 1070, Driver version 440.02 & CUDA version 10.2.
 I took around 300 images for each class totalling to 1500 images of which 1350 (90%) images were used as training dataset & 150 images (10%) were used as validation dataset.
+The testing was done with a logitech webcam and the detection frame rate was 15 fps.

+## Image Copyright:
-The images used in this work are taken from the internet.
+The images used in this work during training are taken from the internet.
 Respective people can claim copyright for the images.